JetBrains/sbt-idea-example/README.md

 - `SimpleCompletionContributor` adds the "HELLO" completion item to the values of the properties files
 - `FileOpenedListener` shows a popup when a file is opened in the editor
 - `ApplicationHelloService` and `ProjectHelloService` show examples of IJ platform service components
-- `MyToolWindowFactory` creates a new toolwindow at the bottom of the window
+- `MyToolWindowFactory` creates a new ToolWindow at the bottom of the window